MSD-Sistemas/SimStorm-Toolbox-Public/README.md

 You will get an information like this:
 ![License Hash](./Demo/licenseHash.png)

-After receiving your license file, place it in the Toolbox root folder, typically located at:
+After receiving your license file, place it into the Toolbox root folder, typically located at:
 ```
 C:\MSD_Toolbox
 ```

+Now you can start to create your models faster using the SimStorm Toolbox.

+Just follow the examples below!

-Now, you can start using the integrated into Simulink callbacks, model scripts, or custom context menus.
+And keep in mind you can also integrate these functions to your scripts and Simulink callbacks, or use them with a simple right-click to show the custom context menu.

 ---